tom-beard/covid/covid-time-series.md

 # cases_by_dhb_df
 ```

-## Wellington figures
+## Grouping DHBs

-Including Hutt and Wairarapa as well as CCDHB.
+Allow for grouping DHBs together (e.g. including Hutt and Wairarapa as well as CCDHB).

 ``` r
 dhb_cases_df <- cases_by_dhb_df %>%